 Describe your current role and the most fulfilling aspects of your job.

-I am currently a short term interest rates trader at Morgan Stanley.
+I am currently a US Treasury Trader at Morgan Stanley.
 I love that fast-paced aspect of the job and the fact that every day is something different and a new challenge.
 I never feel bored by my job.
 I also enjoy the team aspect, interacting with my coworkers daily and trying to come up with new trade ideas.

 What are the top skills required for success in your role/job?